camilotejeiro/kicad_tools_scripts/rcl_smd_chip_ipc_calculators/readme.md

 build my own IPC compliant RCL calculator.

-Please note that while we are using a common calculator for our passive components the actual land patterns we build will leave in three different libraries with their associated 3d models (must match in width and length our reference RCL part):
+Please note that while we are using a common calculator for our passive components the actual land patterns we build will live in three different libraries with their associated 3d models (must match in width and length our reference RCL part):